plone/plone.app.vocabularies/README.rst

    same as above but with 2 character abbreviations.

 ``plone.app.vocabularies.Month``
-   same as above but with month names starting with zero in january.
+   same as above but with month names starting with zero in January.

 ``plone.app.vocabularies.MonthAbbr``
    same as above but with 3 character abbreviations.